TessierV/HelloBook/README.md

 "This project is primarily an exercise and is not intended for commercial purposes.
 It is a personal endeavor undertaken as part of a short training session.
 My main goal is to acquire new skills and explore development concepts.
 I hope that this initiative showcases our commitment to continuous learning and our passion for creation, even when it comes to a personal project with no commercial intent.
 Thank you for taking the time to explore our work."

 ## Comming Soon:
-More Receipe / intro picture / Landing Page / English Setting / Fix bug
+More Receipe / intro picture / Landing Page / English Setting / Fix bug / Code Optimisation

 ## Presentation
 "HelloCook, your ultimate culinary companion!
 Explore, create, and savor with our recipe app.
 Search step-by-step recipes, explore various categories, from global cuisines to healthy options.